Employment and Internships

 - J-1 students must receive AT authorization for paid and unpaid internships on or off-campus.
 AT may not exceed 20 hours per week while students are enrolled in their program of study AT may be authorized full-time or part-time (min.
 20 hours per week) after completion of the program of study.

 Yes.
-To view your internship/coop course options, visit the FAU Career Center internship page (step 5).
+To view your internship course option, visit the FAU Career Center internship page (step 5).

 Yes, you do need the SSN in order to engage in a paid internship.
 You will be eligible to apply for the SSN after you receive the CPT or AT authorization.